syncfusion-content/windowsforms-docs/WindowsForms/treeview/FAQ/How-to-fire-click-event-when-a-child-node-is-selected.md

 ---
 layout: post
-title: How-to-fire-click-event-when-child-node-is-selected | WindowsForms | Syncfusion
+title: Child-node-click-event | WindowsForms | Syncfusion
-description: Whenever a TreeViewAdv is selected, AfterSelect event will be raised and  Click event is raised when a child node is selected, by using the following code snippet.
+description: Whenever a TreeViewAdv is selected, AfterSelect event will be raised and Click event is raised when child node is selected, by using the following code snippet.
 platform: WindowsForms
 control: TreeView
 documentation: ug